Finding an investor

 Your own network

 Since many investors tend to team up with business owners from their own geographic area, it might be worth your while finding an investor within your own network (for example, through your personal network or social media network).
 You may also choose to enlist your accountant, bank, or other business owners.
-Make a point of appearing in spaces where these individuals and organisations meet each other, including at events, trade fairs and exhibitions, and activities organised by business clubs and business associations.
+Make a point of visiting places where these individuals and organisations meet each other.
+Such as events, trade fairs and exhibitions, and activities organised by business clubs and business associations.

 High-profile investor